Coping with Changes to Your Body

 Additionally, many cancer survivors worry that cancer will recur or come back.
 This can lead the survivor to become hyper-vigilant and observant of their bodies; noticing even the smallest change and quickly assuming, “the cancer is back.”

 It is important to care for yourself and your body, even if you are angry, sad, worried, or bothered by the changes to your body, brought about as a result of your cancer diagnosis and treatment.

 - Get moving.
 Exercise, even a short walk up the street, releases endorphins, a naturally occurring mood booster.
 If you are worried about walking down the street or going to the gym because of changes to your appearance, you can follow exercise videos online or on television.

 - Practice relaxation techniques like deep, slow breathing exercises, massage, and guided imagery.
-If you have a smartphone there are low price apps available for guided imagery and relaxation.
+If you have a smartphone there are free and low price apps available for guided imagery and relaxation.

 - You and your body (still) deserve pampering: get a massage, facial or other spa treatment.
 Talk with the provider about your body concerns before your treatment.

 - Increase your knowledge of your cancer, its treatment, and your medications.
 Many people find that knowing some information about these gives a greater feeling of control and releases anxious feelings, helping them to embrace, not reject the impacted body part.

 - Speak to your healthcare professional about ways to manage these changes including pain management, skin care for radiation effects, and prosthesis.